Skip to main content

 NamePlayer name assigned during pairing

-Pairing codeUnique 5-digit code for this player
+Pairing codeUnique 5-digit code for this player, with a copy button

 PlatformOperating system/platform (Windows, Linux, Android, Web/PWA, Raspberry Pi, LG webOS, Samsung Tizen)